dc4eu/educational-pilot/README.md

 - **[Governance in Education and Professional Qualifications](./governances)**: Understanding existing governnace(s)

-- **[EAA Authorisation Model](./eaa-based-authorisation-model/)**: Defines a structured framework for managing authorisations, accreditation, and recognition within educational, professional, and quality assurance domains.
+- **[EAA Authorisation Model](./eaa-based-authorisation-model/)**: Defines a structured framework for education and professional qualifications' governance, managing authorisations and recognition within educational, professional, and quality assurance domains.

 - **[Sectorial Rulebook](./sectorial-rulebook/)**: The core framework that establishes standardised approaches for managing digital educational and professional credentials within the European Union.